Instructions for Poster Presentations

 The general format for poster presentations is as follows.
+Students can use either full-size posters or nine-panel posters.
+Students and advisers can choose between the two formats as they see fit.
 Posters are attached to cork bulletin boards 4 feet wide by 3 feet high (provided by the Research Committee).
-The "poster" should be presented in 9 sections, each a standard 8 1/2 inch high by 11 inch wide (landscape) sheet of paper (supplied by the student) attached to an 11 inch high by 14 inch wide sheet of blue poster board (provided by the Research Committee).
+The nine-panel "poster" should be presented in 9 sections, each a standard 8 1/2 inch high by 11 inch wide (landscape) sheet of paper (supplied by the student) attached to an 11 inch high by 14 inch wide sheet of blue poster board (provided by the Research Committee).
 Posters should only be assembled horizontally on the bulletin boards (not vertically) to accommodate our hanging system.

 While the Research Committee feels that standardization of posters is preferable, they recognize that this format may not lend itself to projects from all academic disciplines.
 For this reason, the Research Committee has decided to allow for variation on the general format, as needed.
 Students who need special equipment (such as computer) will be accommodated to the best of our ability, but it is up to the student to make us aware of this need as soon as possible.
 It should be noted that a computer will NOT be allowed in the poster presentation unless it is actually necessary (such as projects that involve development of a computer program).
 Students may not use a computer simply to enhance the presentation of material that can be adequately displayed on the poster.